Speakers & Presenters

 For the past 12 years he has coordinated Design Technology at the Bartlett School of Architecture and simultaneously taught Design at the Bartlett School of Architecture, AA School of Architecture, University of Greenwich, Kingston University and University of Nottingham..
 Luke is determined to develop teaching as higher level research to advance contemporary building design in architecture and engineering practice.

 As an architect he has worked on a broad range of projects from the award winning timber church for the Ogallala Sioux of South Dakota with BVH Architects, Omaha, Nebraska, to the Kings Cross Gas-holders with Wilkinson Eyre Architects.
 His drive in architecture is to synthesis the multidisciplinary approach to invention and creativity.

 Ben is considered a leading expert in military design application, theory and doctrine through his extensive experience, international publications, lectures and academic efforts that span multiple militaries, business and academia.
-He has applied design in a wide range of efforts from strategic and operational applications in combat theaters to theoretical and doctrinal endeavors across international military and SOF forces from the tactical to war college level programs.
+He has applied design in a wide range of efforts from strategic and operational applications in combat theaters to theoretical and doctrinal endeavours across international military and SOF forces from the tactical to war college level programs.
 A retired U.S. Army Infantry Officer, Ben was awarded the Bronze Star Medal on four different occasions during multiple combat deployments to Iraq and Afghanistan.
 He resides in the Tampa area with his wife and three boys.

 Speakers & Presenters

 Welcome to our speakers & panelists presenting on our "Just Talk" & "They Talk" series: Our internationally aclaimed and diverse panelists are promising to engage in conversation with their colleagues on topics that pertain to their specialisms and IMDC themes.
 It is a privilege to have such a broad impressive range of presenters on board.
 More presenters arfe being added as time proceeds.